Computer Security Incident Response

 If the reported incident is described or identified to be either a Confidential Data Security Incident or a Computer Security Incident, the notified party will immediately:

-- Report the incident to the Senior Director of Information Technology.The Senior Director, in collaboration with other IT appropriate staff, will determine if the incident is a Computer Security Incident or a Confidential Data Security Incident.
+- Report the incident to the Associate Vice President for Information Technology.The AVP, in collaboration with other IT appropriate staff, will determine if the incident is a Computer Security Incident or a Confidential Data Security Incident.

-- If the determination is affirmed as a Confidential Data Security or Computer Security Incident, the Senior Director will inform the Chief Information Officer and assemble the Incident Response Team.
-The Senior Director of ITS, in close collaboration with the Chief Information Officer is responsible for logging and investigating security incidents.
-The CIO is responsible for working with the senior administration, legal counsel and reporting on all security incidents.
+- If the determination is affirmed as a Confidential Data Security or Computer Security Incident, the AVP will inform the Vice President for Finance & Administration and assemble the Incident Response Team.
+The AVP for IT is responsible for logging and investigating security incidents, and is responsible for working with the senior administration, legal counsel and reporting on all security incidents.

 INCIDENT RESPONSE TEAM